chaudhary1337/chaudhary1337.github.io/TryHackMe/Retro.md

 "Page not displayed", this is a valid error since we do not have internet connection.

-![A screenshot of the Windows Server: Save it using ctrl+s](https://i.imgur.com/7GrrZND.png)
+![A screenshot of the Windows Server: Save it using ctrl+s](https://i.imgur.com/7GrrZND.png) Save it using ctrl+s, or using the steps shown.

 ![](https://i.imgur.com/G0GPvAo.png)
+If you see the error message, you are on the right track!

 ![](https://i.imgur.com/ZSvFkZI.png)